 Math Teaching Courses

-Math 103A - Observation and Participation in Mathematics Instruction
+Math 103ABC - Observation and Participation in Mathematics Instruction (Middle School)

-*For more information on Math 103A & 105ABC, please contact Heather Dallas at firstname.lastname@example.org.
+*For more information on Math 103ABC & 105ABC, please contact Heather Dallas at email@example.com.

 The Joint Math/Ed Program (JMEP) is a collaborative effort of the UCLA Mathematics Department and the Graduate School of Education's Teacher Education Program.
 In this program, students begin work toward a California Preliminary Single Subject Teaching Credential in Mathematics and a Master of Education degree during their senior year, and complete this coursework by the end of the academic year immediately following completion of their bachelor's degree.
 The program enables students to earn a full time salary while teaching full time in Los Angeles urban schools during the academic year immediately following their bachelor's degree.